metelyk/words/README.md

 words
 =====

 Words, mostly.
 And whole sentences too.
-All very political, super subjective ^_^
+All super subjective ^_^